Payerne Air Base: History

 In 2004 the International Air Show Air04 was held at Payerne.

-On 8 July 2010, Payerne Air Base was the location from which the long-range experimental solar-powered aircraft Solar Impulse 1 achieved the world's first manned 26-hour solar-powered flight.
+On 8 July 2010, Payerne Air Base was the location from which the long-range experimental solar-powered aircraft Solar Impulse 1 achieved the world's first crewed 26-hour solar-powered flight.
 Payerne also became the home base for the successor Solar Impulse 2 (HB-SIB) aircraft, with the aircraft's first flight made from Payerne on 2 June 2014.

 From 30 August 2014 to 7 September 2014 the International Airshow Air14 took place at Payerne AFB.

 Today

 Payerne AB is the home of the F/A-18 Hornet squadrons Fliegerstaffel 17 Falcons and Fliegerstaffel 18 Panthers, the militia F-5E Tiger II squadron Fliegerstaffel 6 Ducks and of the transport squadron Lufttransportstaffel 1.
 Every aircraft type of the Swiss Air Force can be seen operating from Payerne.

 It is home to the air investigation division of the Swiss Transportation Safety Investigation Board (Schweizerische Unfall Untersuchungs Stelle).
 Previously this was the head office of the Aircraft Accident Investigation Bureau, before its 2011 merger into the SAIB.